respoke/docs/src/client/android/getting-started.md

 ### Create an Android Project

 First, open Android Studio and create a new blank project based on API level 15 (v4.0.3 Ice Cream Sandwich).
-Create a blank activity and name it “MainActivity” as shown in the screenshots below.
+Create a blank activity and name it “main” as shown in the screenshots below.

 ![configure new project](../../images/android-sdk/configure-new-project.png)